Abdoul02/ComposeLocationWeather/README.md

 ---

----
 ## 🛡️ CI/CD with GitHub Workflows

 The project leverages GitHub Actions for:

-🚨 Running Unit Tests on every pull request
-    - Workflow triggers on pull_request targeting dev branch.
+- 🚨 **Running Unit Tests on every pull request** Workflow triggers on pull_request targeting dev branch.
-📦 Generating debug build APK
+- 📦 **Generating debug build APK**
-    - Workflow triggers on merge_request targeting main branch.
+Workflow triggers on merge_request targeting main branch.

 ## ‼️ Please note the following:

-OpenWeatherMap Key should stored in your bash_profile as: `WEATHER_API_KEY`.
+OpenWeatherMap Key should be stored in your bash_profile as: `WEATHER_API_KEY`. same goes for `PLACES_API_KEY`
-Alternatively you can just paste it in your local.properties and uncomment the following code under build.gradle.kts
+Alternatively you can just paste them in your local.properties and uncomment the following code under build.gradle.kts

     /*val properties = Properties().apply { load(FileInputStream(File(rootProject.rootDir, "local.properties"))) }